ctschuster/dstools/README.md

 Note: at this time, the tools presume that all included tools and dependencies listed above are required to be in the user's path.

+### Testing

+The testing suite is in development.
+Presently this is required to be run from the top level dstools directory like this:
+     .../dstools>      tests/run-tests